 How To Make Absolutely Amazing Pork Loin In The Crock Pot

-Start off by picking up a pork loin at the store or butcher.
-I prefer boneless for this meal as it is fast and delicious without tons of prep.
-Add your cooking spray and onions to the crockpot before you add your cut of meat with the fat side up.
-Then coat your pork in spices, add some broth and close the lid.
 When you come back you want to make sure you check your meat with a meat thermometer that it is cooked to 145 degrees, that’s when you know it is done for sure.
-If it finishes earlier then you expect, you can always switch your crock pot to the warm setting.
+If it finishes earlier than you expect, you can always switch your crock pot to the warm setting.

 What’s The Difference Between A Pork Tenderloin And A Pork Loin

 These are two different cuts of pork and both are super flavorful pieces of pork for your roast but they work a little differently.
 Pork loins are wide cuts of meat, large enough you can cut a full slice from it similar to a steak.
 Pork Loin is a sold both with and without bones.
-Pork tenderloin is smaller and thinner, and when cut makes more of a medallion size.
-Pork tenderloins generally are one to two pounds, and most pork loins in the stores are two to five pounds.

 Pork Loins generally lend themselves to a slow cooker recipes or roasting for a longer period of time, while pork tenderloin can be quickly cooked over higher heat.